arigig/tcup/README.md

 C. PyCharm Project :KafkaConsumer ( Optional to go through this project, since only used for unit testing purpose & to check intermediate flow) prerequisite :
 1. Need to install Python 3.11.1
+2. Need to install PyCharm IDE
-2. Need to install confluent_kafka 2.0.2
+3. Need to install confluent_kafka 2.0.2

 High-Level-Flow:
 1. Program flow starts from main.py(__name__ == '__main__')